CUASAS/pixel-gantry-control/Gantry/gScript Application/gScript Documentation.md

 *Format:* `CHOICEPOPUP choice question yeslabel nolabel`

   - `choice`: Writable location to store the user's choice as 0 (no) or 1 (yes)
-  - `question`: The test to be displayed to the user
+  - `question`: The text to be displayed to the user
   - `yeslabel`: **Optional** Label for the "yes" button, Default: "Yes"
   - `nolabel`: **Optional** Label for the "no" button, Default: "No"